kubisch/twitcasting-dl/README.md

 An explanation on how to download videos from the website 'twitcasting.tv' using FFmpeg

 # Introduction
-In the past (yesterday as of writing this), it was possible to download videos from Twitcasting by replacing parts of a link (http://dl01.twitcasting.tv/(id)/download/(number)?dl=1) with the corresponding video's channel and it's numerical ID.
-Unfortunately, it (as of today) has been patched and removed.
+In the past, it was possible to download videos from Twitcasting by replacing parts of a link (http://dl01.twitcasting.tv/(id)/download/(number)?dl=1) with the corresponding video's channel and it's numerical ID.
+Unfortunately, it has been patched and removed.

 Fortunately, there is another method that still works, and (most likely) will never be patched.